Discover the best period to go in Greece!

 Despite the fact that Mediterranean winters are considered mild, most Greek islands tend to get virtually empty during winter time.

-As the weather gets colder and windier, more and more facilities shut down and go into hibernation from the beginning of the rain season in October until late spring.
+As the weather gets colder and windier, more and more facilities shut down and go into hibernation from the beginning of the rainy season in October until late spring.

 The ferry schedules become less frequent due to the low demand.

-Nevertheless, some of the islands remain lively all year long, especially the largest ones such as Crete, Rhodes and Corfu but also Syros, Aegina & Poros.
+Nevertheless, some of the islands remain lively all year long, especially the largest ones such as Crete, Rhodes and Corfu.

-At the same time, winter is not highly recommended for sightseeing in places that do not have a particularly vivid nightlife, since less daylight hours mean less time to stroll around.
+At the same time, winter is not highly recommended for sightseeing, since fewer daylight hours mean less time to stroll around.

 Something to remember is that August may be the most popular month to visit Greece and its most well-known islands, but that does not necessarily mean that it is the best; in many cases, overtourism may ruin it for you, especially if you value privacy and solitude over a vivid nightlife and would rather avoid the hordes of tourists.

-The adventure seekers should keep in mind that it is better to stay away from the most popular hiking paths during the rain season and the winter, including Mount Olympus and the gorges of Crete, for reasons of safety, while most sea-related sports are a no-go during the winter time.
+Adventure seekers should keep in mind that it is better to stay away from the most popular hiking paths during the rainy season and the winter, including Mount Olympus and the gorges of Crete, for reasons of safety, while most sea-related sports are a no-go during the winter time.